rickingyn/react_gallery_app/README.md

 Project uses React library to create an image gallery app.
 This application uses Axios to fetch data from Flickr API to display images.

+* Note: To fetch data from Flickr's API, you need a personal API key that is stored in to config file.
+File should look like this: const apiKey = '';
+    export default apiKey;

+    * config file is stored in the src folder

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts